Optinomic/optinomic-documentation/V2/Developers/api.md

 * 503 Service Unavailable with `{"error": "Too many tasks are running already."}`.
 * 500 Internal Server Error with a JSON like this: `{"error": "Task failed: some error message"}`.

 Install a module and its dependencies.
 Because there are potentially a lot of module activations created in the DB, a list of entities is returned.
+Leaving `hash` empty will install the latest built commit.

 ## PUT /module_activations/:activation_id

-**Parameters:** `name_overwrite`
+**Parameters:** `name_overwrite`, `module` (all optional)

 **Responses:**
 * 400 Bad Request in case of validation error
 * 204 No Content (no JSON) in case of success

+Specifying `module` will overwrite its contents with the given one.
+These *hotloaded modules* can be cleared with `POST /module_activations/clear_hotloaded`.

 ## DELETE /module_activations/:activation_id